Professor of Politics

 The project has enabled a more accurate representation of the opinions and the demographics of party members.
 Bale’s research has examined party members’ views on key social and political issues, as well as their opinion on the record and conduct of their leaderships.

 As a result, the political parties themselves have gained a deeper understanding of their membership, learning who joins their party, who leaves and what makes them do so.
-The project’s data and analyses have undoubtedly taught parties more about their members.
+The project’s data and analyses have undoubtedly taught parties themselves more about their members.

 Bale’s research was developed with Paul Webb (Sussex) and Monica Poletti (Queen Mary) and funded by the Economic and Social Research Council (ESRC).
 The project has coincided with a dramatic period of upheaval in British politics, during which members played a big role – not least because they were called on several times to elect our parties’ leaders, including Prime Minister Boris Johnson.
 The PMP initially ran from 2015-18 before continuing, with a second extension of ESRC funding, into 2019-2020 to cover the 2019 general election.